ulises-jeremias/dotfiles/README.md

 <details open>
 <summary>👋 ‎ <sup><sub><samp>HI THERE!
 THANKS FOR DROPPING BY!</samp></sub></sup></summary>

-You might be here looking for (Linux) rice reference or to fully replicate my personal configuration of my favorite Window Managers and several apps as well. ❄️
+You might be here looking for (Linux) rice reference or to (full?) replicate my personal configuration of my favorite Window Managers and several apps as well. ⛄

-It's also suitable for use in [GitHub Codespaces](https://docs.github.com/codespaces/customizing-your-codespace/personalizing-codespaces-for-your-account#dotfiles), [Gitpod](https://www.gitpod.io/docs/config-dotfiles), [VS Code Remote - Containers](https://code.visualstudio.com/docs/remote/containers#_personalizing-with-dotfile-repositories), or even Linux distributions that are not Arch Linux.
+These configuration is not only suitable for Desktop Environments but also suitable for use in [GitHub Codespaces](https://docs.github.com/codespaces/customizing-your-codespace/personalizing-codespaces-for-your-account#dotfiles), [Gitpod](https://www.gitpod.io/docs/config-dotfiles), [VS Code Remote - Containers](https://code.visualstudio.com/docs/remote/containers#_personalizing-with-dotfile-repositories), or even Linux distributions that are not Arch Linux.

 <a href="#octocat--hi-there-thanks-for-dropping-by">
   <picture>